Stroop - Journey into the Rhino Horn War

-STROOP - Journey into the Rhino Horn War is a 2018 South African documentary film about rhino poaching made by first-time filmmakers Bonné de Bod, an SABC wildlife presenter and Susan Scott, a trained cinematographer.
+STROOP - Journey into the Rhino Horn War is a 2018 South African documentary film about rhinoceros poaching made by first-time filmmakers Bonné de Bod, an SABC wildlife presenter and Susan Scott, a trained cinematographer.
 The title "Stroop" refers to the Afrikaans word for poach.
 Presented by de Bod, the film also includes the participation of Trang Nguyen, Jane Goodall and Karen Trendler.
 The film premiered at the San Francisco Green Film Festival in September 2018 before receiving a theatrical release in South Africa.
 It was released digitally worldwide on 12 February 2019.

 Synopsis

-Initially envisioned as a six-month project, the film on the rhino poaching crisis stretches into four years as Bonné de Bod and Susan Scott realise the magnitude of the epidemic.
+Initially envisioned as a six-month project, the film on the rhinoceros poaching crisis stretches into four years as Bonné de Bod and Susan Scott realise the magnitude of the epidemic.
 The pair gain access to wildlife rangers on the frontline in South Africa's national parks and then garner undercover footage as they travel to China and Vietnam to follow the supply and demand chain.
-They look at the motivations behind rhino horn consumption in Asia and how South Africa's criminal justice system is responding to the challenge.
+They look at the motivations behind rhinoceros horn consumption in Asia and how South Africa's criminal justice system is responding to the challenge.